 Think twice about having your pet wear a costume

-Some pets may enjoy being a dinosaur or butterfly and being in the spot light, but many don’t.
+Some pets may enjoy being a dinosaur or beautiful butterfly and being in the spotlight, but many don't.
 Experiment first to see if your pet likes dressing up.
-If they show resistance, don’t do it.
+If they show resistance, don't do it.
 There is enough stress and confusion without wearing a costume.
 If your pet seems to enjoy dressing up, make sure the costume is safe.
-It should not constrict the animal’s movement, hearing, and sight or impede the ability to breathe.
+It should not constrict the animal's movement, hearing and sight or impede the ability to breathe.
 Take a close look at the costume.
-Be sure there isn’t anything small that can be chewed off and swallowed.
+Be sure there isn't anything small that can be chewed off and swallowed.

 Keep pets inside the house

 Bring dogs inside, even if you have a fenced in yard or invisible fence.
-Pranksters love to tease dogs, or even be cruel to them.
-So protect them by keeping them in a safe place.
+Pranksters love to tease dogs, or even be cruel, so protect them by keeping them in a safe place.

 Keep your pets restrained during peak Trick or Treating hours

-It’s best to keep pets in a separate room away from the front door.
-If you do allow them to greet the ghouls and goblins, make sure to keep a leash on.
-A dog’s behavior when they see children in masks can be unpredictable.
+It's best to keep pets in a separate room away from the front door.
+If you do allow them to greet the ghouls and goblins, make sure to keep them on a leash.
+A dog's behavior when they see children in masks can be unpredictable.